Skip to main content

 ANTH 392: Anthropology of Migration, Borders, and Walls

 Dada Docot received her PhD in Anthropology from the University of British Columbia in 2018.
-From 2017-2019, she was a Global Perspectives on Society Teaching Fellow at New York University Shanghai.
-She was also a visiting scholar at Oxford University’s Centre for Migration, Policy, and Society.
-Dada completed her masters degree in Human Security Studies in the Department of Anthropology at the University of Tokyo and her bachelors in Journalism at the University of the Philippines.
-She joins Purdue University in Fall 2019.
+She has held postdoctoral fellowships at Tokyo College, the University of Tokyo (2022-2024) and New York University Shanghai (2017-2019).
+Dada completed her MA in Human Security Studies at the University of Tokyo and her BA in Journalism at the University of the Philippines Diliman.
+She joined Purdue University in Fall 2019.

 Specialization

-Specialization: Anthropology of the Hometown; Migration & Diaspora; Visual Anthropology; Multiple Colonialism, Postcolonialism, and Decolonization; Applied Anthropology; Philippine Studies; East and Southeast Asia
+Specialization: Anthropology of the Hometown; Migration & Diaspora; Visual Anthropology; Multiple Colonialism, Postcolonialism, and Decolonization; Public Anthropology; Philippine Studies; Southeast Asia

-Dada is a cultural anthropologist whose works center on Filipino overseas migration.
+Dada is a cultural anthropologist whose works center on the hometown and diaspora.
 Her current book project presents an ethnographic account of everyday life in the so-called “Town of Dollars,” her hometown located in the Southeast part of Luzon Island, Philippines, that has been radically changed by overseas mobilties.
 She is committed to expanding conversations on the postcolonial condition that is fatigued by multiple histories of colonization, enduring precarity, and growing global inequality.
-While at New York University Shanghai, Dada began her research on Filipino teachers in China in the context of the changing relationship between China and the Philippines.

-Dada’s research and community work have received support from New York University Shanghai, the Liu Institute of Global Issues, Social Sciences and Humanities Research Council-Canada, University of British Columbia, Ministry of Education-Japan, among others.
-Her projects can be found on https://dadadocot.com.
+Dada’s research and community work have received support from the UBC Liu Institute of Global Issues, Social Sciences and Humanities Research Council-Canada, Ministry of Education-Japan, among others.

 Prospective students interested in working with Dada are invited to reach out to her directly.